Adding FIPS Variants

 Two FIPS stacks exist depending on which crypto library the image’s software uses:

 OpenSSL stackcrypto-policies-config-fips + openssl-config-fips.
 The OpenSSL FIPS provider is enabled via a drop-in configuration file at /etc/pki/tls/openssl.d/fips-provider-enable.cnf.
 Enforcement is container-side: non-approved algorithms are rejected even on non-FIPS hosts.
-Used by: Go, Nginx, Node.js, Python, Ruby.
+Used by: Nginx, Node.js, Python, Ruby.
+Go images also include these packages for system tools (e.g., git-core), but Go itself uses its own native FIPS 140-3 module.

 NSS stackcrypto-policies-config-fips + nss-softokn-fips + nss-softokn-freebl-fips.
 NSS checks the host kernel’s FIPS mode (/proc/sys/crypto/fips_enabled), so enforcement behavior differs between FIPS and non-FIPS hosts.
 The primary Java security provider switches to SunPKCS11-NSS-FIPS.
 Used by: OpenJDK.